cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-foreign-table.md

 :   This form adds a new column to the foreign table, using the same syntax as [CREATE FOREIGN TABLE](/docs/sql-statements/sql-statement-create-foreign-table.md).
 Unlike the case when you add a column to a regular table, nothing happens to the underlying storage: this action simply declares that some new column is now accessible through the foreign table.

 DROP COLUMN [ IF EXISTS ]
 :   This form drops a column from a foreign table.
 You must specify `CASCADE` if any objects outside of the table depend on the column; for example, views.
 If you specify `IF EXISTS` and the column does not exist, no error is thrown.
-In this case, Greenplum Database issues a notice instead.
+In this case, Cloudberry Database issues a notice instead.

 IF EXISTS
 :   If you specify `IF EXISTS` and the foreign table does not exist, no error is thrown.
-Greenplum Database issues a notice instead.
+Cloudberry Database issues a notice instead.

 SET DATA TYPE
 :   This form changes the type of a column of a foreign table.
-Again, this has no effect on any underlying storage: this action simply changes the type that Greenplum Database believes the column to have.
+Again, this has no effect on any underlying storage: this action simply changes the type that Cloudberry Database believes the column to have.

 SET/DROP DEFAULT
 :   These forms set or remove the default value for a column.
 Default values apply only in subsequent `INSERT` or `UPDATE` commands; they do not cause rows already in the table to change.